 If you are staying right in San Jose, you can live without a car but will be limited to the trails near downtown.
 To access the parks and trails south of the city, a car is needed or you could Uber it.

 For additional running options, heading north, see Great Runs in Silicon Valley.
 Includes routes in Santa Clara, Mountain View, Palo Alto, and all the way to SFO.
-We’ve also got tons of coverage of San Francisco, the East Bay, and down south to Santa Cruz and Monterey/Carmel.
+We’ve also got tons of coverage of San Francisco, the East Bay, and south to Santa Cruz and Monterey/Carmel.
 Click on the boxes below!